 Enrollment and Fees

-Potential participants must submit application by May 26, 2023.
-If applications are received after May 26, 2023 and/or the program reaches capacity before May 26, 2023, new applicants will be placed on our waiting list.
+Potential participants must submit your application by May 24, 2024.
+If your application is received after May 24, 2024 and/or the program reaches capacity before May 24, 2024, new applicants will be placed on our waiting list.